Establishment of a Child Support Obligation

 - A parent or guardian applies to the Child Support Enforcement Agency (CSEA) for assistance in obtaining a child support order;

 - A parent or caretaker receives public assistance benefits (cash or QUEST, but not food stamps) on behalf of a child; or

 - The Department of Human Services makes foster care payments on behalf of a child;

 CSEA will locate the parents, attempt to obtain income and other relevant information from them, and calculate the child support obligation pursuant to the Hawaiʻi Child Support Guidelines.

-CSEA prepares a proposed administrative order then serves both parents by personal service or certified mail with the proposed administrative order for the establishment of a child support obligation.
+CSEA (not the OCSH) prepares a proposed administrative order then serves both parents by personal service or certified mail with the proposed administrative order for the establishment of a child support obligation.
 For CSEA contact information click on this link: http://hawaiʻi.gov/ag/csea/main/contact/

 Each parent then has an opportunity to contest the proposed order by requesting a hearing.
-If a parent requests a hearing within the time period allowed, a hearing is scheduled and conducted.
+If a parent requests a hearing within the time period allowed, a hearing is scheduled before an OCSH Hearings Officer.